 Our graduate programs emphasize original research in an area of expertise under the guidance of a faculty advisor within the department.
 Students may pursue independent research in a wide range of fields that include geochemistry, geophysics, geobiology, geomechanics, geodesy, ice physics, coastal oceanography, geomorphology, neotectonics, petrology, volcanology, paleontology, paleopedology, seismology, tectonics, stratigraphy, sedimentology, structural geology, and ore deposits.

-Current graduate students should contact Dr. Paul Wallace (email) for advising.
+Current graduate students should contact Dr. Alan Rempel (email) for advising.
 Prospective graduate students are encouraged to contact faculty in their area of research interest.
 A complete list of faculty can be found here.